jakemulley/hashbuster/README.md

 Hashbuster
 ==========
-> A simple asset pipelines with NPM.
-Also checkout [Asset Injector](https://github.com/jakemulley/assetinjector), which goes hand in hand with Hashbuster.
+> Append an md5 hash to file names.
+Also checkout [Asset Injector](https://github.com/jakemulley/assetinjector), which goes hand in hand with Hashbuster to create an asset pipeline.

 ## Installation
 ```